drogert/Eunomoticz/README.md

 Follow this guide for adding paramaters into the euno.conf https://medium.com/@bankymoon/euno-coin-masternode-tutorial-e8326695a471

-Add the files to the domoticz python plugin folder fill in your credentials while adding hardware.
+Add the files to the domoticz python plugin folder and fill in your credentials while adding hardware.